jdh4/job_defense_shield/docs/alert/zero_gpu_util.md

 The parameters are explained below:

-- `cluster`: Specify the cluster name.
-Use multiple alerts for multiple clusters.
+- `cluster`: Specify the cluster name as it appears in the Slurm database.
+One cluster name per alert.
+Use multiple `zero-util-gpu-hours` alerts for multiple clusters.

-- `partitions`: Specify one or more partition.
+- `partitions`: Specify one or more Slurm partitions.
 The number of GPU-hours is summed over all partitions.
 Use multiple alerts to change this behavior.

 - `min_run_time`: Minutes number of minutes that a job must have ran to be considered.